 The display bases are custom made trays with a decorative framing.
 The trays are ¾” deep to allow for terrain inserts (see “Display Bases” for details on the construction of some display bases).
 Most display bases are 18” deep (40 bases) to provide enough space for full armies.
 Ten shorted 12” display bases can be switches in for small armies or vignettes that do not require the deep tray.

-The accessory cabinet has three 3’ columns each with five shelves of visible storage and two taller shelves for hidden storage.
+The side cabinet has three 3’ columns each with five shelves of visible storage and two taller shelves for hidden storage, plus a curved end piece.
 Tempered glass doors secured by strong magnets provide protection from dusk and kids.
-Two columns hold terrain items.
-The third column and the curved end piece hold miniatures for skirmish game systems that do not require large display bases in the main cabinet.
+The glass cabinets hold skirmish game models and anything else that doesn’t require the large trays in the main cabinet.
 The closed units on the bottom hold game books, magazines, game boxes and gaming accessories.